sassman/t-rec-rs/README.md

-                                  the gif will show the last frame -s, --start-pause <s | ms | m>  to specify the pause time at the start of the animation, that time the gif will show the first frame -i, --idle-pause <s | ms | m>   to specify the minimum pause for idle frames, that time the animation will show unchanged content -o, --output <file>             to specify the output file (without extension) [default: t-rec] -h, --help                      Print help
+                                  the gif will show the last frame -s, --start-pause <s | ms | m>  to specify the pause time at the start of the animation, that time the gif will show the first frame -i, --idle-pause <s | ms | m>   to preserve natural pauses up to a maximum duration by overriding idle detection.
+Can enhance readability.
+  -o, --output <file>             to specify the output file (without extension) [default: t-rec] -h, --help                      Print help
   -V, --version                   Print version